ClarkeRemy/tokyo-rust-meetup-2023-12-12/README.markdown

 Lets break it down.

-first we have the elements befor the macro in lexical scope
+first we have the elements before the macro in lexical scope
 ```rust
 pub async fn use_mut() -> Result<(), ()> {
   const MAX_OPS: usize = 10;